Search This Blog

 She opened the door carefully, smiled at first when she saw him.
 Her eyes moved towards the gift he carried and the smile faded somewhat as if she already knew his intentions.
 She looked him in the eye and a brief silence followed.

-He started speaking but she cut him off gently but decisive.
+He started speaking but she cut him off gently but decisively.

 "We can't be together Milvago" she said while the rain trickled down his face, "you know they would never allow it".